Engage Visitors and Convert More Leads Using 7 Simple Tactics

 3. Use Multi-Step Forms

 To generate leads on your website you need a channel to capture them.
-It should be as easy as possible for users to get in touch to you.
+It should be as easy as possible for users to get in touch with you.
 The best way to capture leads and help increase conversion rates on both a B2B service and software tool (SaaS) site is via lead capture forms.
-If you are relying on your site visitors to click on your email address or pick up the phone, you will end up getting fewer enquiries.
-It's useful to show the business phone numbers and email addresses, possibly even prominently on your site header, but the main enquiry channel should be an optimized online form.
+If you are relying on your site visitors to click on your email address or pick up the phone, you will end up getting fewer inquiries.
+It's useful to show the business phone numbers and email addresses, possibly even prominently on your site header, but the main inquiry channel should be an optimized online form.

-Increase conversion rates with Multi step contact form designMulti-step form example of a contact form
+Multi-step form example of a contact form

 Instead of using a classical form layout, go with a multi-step form which nicely fits your website design.
 Simple forms that ask for the typical details, e.g. name, email, phone number and message are not the most user-friendly.
 Think about it this way.
 When you go to a store, e.g. to buy shoes or clothes, would the sales person ask for your name and email first?
 No, they would ask you a questions would type of offer you are interested in.